yam-1111/dcc_pyquest/README.md

 <h1 align="center" style="color:#A020F0;">15 Days of Python Mastery for AWS Cloud Computing</h1>

-<p align="center">Welcome to the comprehensive repository tailored for the Department of Cloud Computing at AWSCC - PUP Manila.
+<p align="justify">Welcome to the comprehensive repository tailored for the Department of Cloud Computing at AWSCC - PUP Manila.
 This resource is meticulously crafted to equip members with essential skills for constructing serverless applications utilizing AWS Lambda.</p>

 ## Directories